stanezil/aqua-warden/README.md

 - Bash shell
 - `kubectl` configured to connect to a Kubernetes cluster
 - Aqua Enforcer daemonset deployed in the Kubernetes cluster
+- Permissions to deploy containers in the Kubernetes cluster (stanhoe/ubuntu-wget:latest and stanhoe/centos-nc:7)

 ## Installation
 1. Clone this repository to your local machine.